evildmp/diataxis-documentation-framework/how-to-guides.rst

 Provide a series of steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**How-to guides must contain a list of steps, that need to be followed in order** (just like tutorials to).
+**How-to guides must contain a list of steps, that need to be followed in order** (just like tutorials do).
 You don’t have to start at the very beginning, just at a reasonable starting point.
 How-to guides should be reliable, but they don’t need to have the cast-iron repeatability of a tutorial.

 Focus on results